DayZ-Mod-2/DayZ2Launcher/README.md

 What is DayZero Launcher
 ======================

-An open source server browser, mod updater and game launchber for the DayZero mod, built for Arma2.
+An open source server browser, mod updater and game launcher for the DayZero mod, built for Arma2.

 Visit http://www.zombies.nu for more information